hellboyhha/aws-s3-static-website-terraform/README.md

 - This test will carry out a sequence of actions: firstly, it will execute the commands "terraform init," "terraform plan," and "terraform apply" in that specific order.
 - Once these actions are completed, the testing program will obtain a static website URL.
 Following this, the test will access the obtained URL and examine whether our expected string "Code: NoSuchKey" is present within the response body of the HTTP request made to the static website URL.
-- If the specific string we expected to find in the URL response is present, the test will be considered successful.
-However, if this string is not found, the test will be marked as failed.
+- If the specific string we expected to find in the URL response is present, the test will be considered PASS.
+However, if this string is not found, the test will be marked as FAIL.
 - At the end of the test, the resource created for testing will be automatically deleted.
 ### Test Run Steps
 Under test folder,